TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-scoping-question-connectivity-502-error.md

     "fileAttachmentHint": "",
     "diagnosticCard": {
         "title": "Application Gateway Access URL",
-        "description": "Our Application Gateway Connectivity Troubleshooter can help you troubleshoot and solve your problem.", "insightNotAvailableText": "Our troubleshooter did not detect any issues with your resource."
+        "description": "Use our Application Gateway Troubleshooter to troubleshoot and solve your problem.", "insightNotAvailableText": "Our troubleshooter did not detect any issues with your resource."
     },
     "formElements": [